Weekly Market Note

 Sector Rankings and Recommendations

 No. 1 Financials = Strongest sector – Buy.
-Groups expected to outperform: Thrifts & Mortgage Finance, Banks, Asset Management & Custody Banks, Investment Bank & Brokerage and Multi-line Insurance
+Groups expected to outperform: Regional Banks, Asset Management & Custody Banks, Investment Bank & Brokerage and Multi-line Insurance

-No. 2 Consumer Discretionary = Strong RS – Buy.
-Groups expected to outperform: Automobile Manufacturers, Auto Parts & Equipment, Drug Retail, Broadcast and Cable TV, Household Appliances and Tires & Rubber
+No. 3 Consumer Discretionary = Strong RS – Buy.
+Groups expected to outperform: Automobile Manufacturers, Auto Parts & Equipment, Broadcast and Cable TV, Household Appliances and Tires & Rubber

-No. 3 Health Care = Ongoing RS – Buy.
+No. 4 Health Care = Maintaining good RS – Buy.
 Groups expected to outperform: Biotechnology, Health Care Facilities and Health Care Distributors

 No. 5 Energy = Improving RS – Buy.
 Groups expected to outperform: Oil & Gas Refining & Marketing, Oil & Gas Storage & Transportation and Oil and Gas Equipment & Services

-No.6 Consumer Staples = Falling RS – hold.
-Groups expected to outperform: Agricultural Products, Personal Products, Drugs Retail, Food Retail and Food Distributors
+No.7 Consumer Staples = Falling RS – hold.
+Groups expected to outperform: Agricultural Products, Personal Products, Drugs Retail and Food Retail

-No. 8 Utilities = Weakest sector– Hold.
+No. 8 Utilities = Poor RS – Hold.
 Groups expected to outperform: Independent Power Producers

 No. 9 Telecom = Deteriorating RS – Hold.
 Group expected to outperform: Wireless Telecom Services

-No. 10 Information Technology = Losing RS – Hold.
-Groups expected to outperform: Application Software, Data Processing & Outsourced Services, and Internet Software & Services
+No. 10 Information Technology = Poor RS – Hold.
+Groups expected to outperform: Internet Software & Services and Electronic Equipment Manufacturers and Semiconductor Equipment

 Article provided by Robert W. Baird & Co. with the authorization of its author for Evan Guido, Vice President, Financial Advisor at the Sarasota office of Robert W. Baird & Co., member SIPC.
 The opinions expressed are subject to change, are not a complete analysis of every material fact and the information is not guaranteed to be accurate.